 Gaziantep is one of the best gastronomic cities in Turkey and celebrated for its traditional Turkish sweets such as baklava and authentic dishes as Alinazik kebab.
 The best thing that you can do in Gaziantep is to try different food in the restaurants of Gaziantep.

-Harran is the most ancient city in the region and renowned for its beehive-like mud houses.
+Harran is the most ancient city in the region and is renowned for its beehive-like mud houses.

 Last but not least, visit the Nemrut National Park where the number one tourist attraction is the colossal stone heads on the peak of Mount Nemrut.